-Any command-line argument containing an = (equal sign) is considered a variable setting with the form variable=value SCons provides direct access to all of the command-line variable settings, the ability to apply command-line variable settings to construction environments, and functions for configuring specific types of variables (Boolean values, path names, etc.) with automatic validation of the user's specified values.
-See Section 10.2, below.
+Any command-line argument containing an = (equal sign) is considered a variable setting with the form variable=value.
+SCons provides direct access to all of the command-line variable settings, the ability to apply command-line variable settings to construction environments, and functions for configuring specific types of variables (Boolean values, path names, etc.) with automatic validation of the user's specified values.
+See Section 2, "Command-Line variable=value Build Variables", below.